 Applicants are required to have achieved BSc Hons Science degree, 2:1 classification which contains a substantive component of biochemistry and physiology or equivalent related science subjects which demonstrate an understanding of the fundamentals in biosciences and also have studied research skills and methodology within a previous degree or demonstrate their ability to undertake the course through the accreditation of prior experiential learning.

-This course is not currently open to overseas applicants due to placement constraints.
+EU students are eligible to apply.
+However this course is not currently open to overseas applicants due to placement constraints.

 Months of entry

-Registered dietitians are qualified health professionals who assess diagnose and treat diet and nutrition problems both at individual and population level.
-Dietitians use the most up to date research on diet and health which they translate into practical guidance to enable people to make appropriate lifestyle and food choices.
+Registered dietitians are qualified and regulated health professionals who assess, diagnose and treat diet and nutritional problems.
+Dietitians use the most up-to-date research on diet and health which they translate into practical guidance to enable people to make appropriate lifestyle and food choices.

 Course contact details

-- Dr Alyson Hill
+- Alyson Hill

 - +44 (0)28 7012 4128